This post lists all GED® prep classes and testing sites in the Arlington region.

 Lowered passing score

 Visit this GED Scoring Standards post if you want to learn all about the reduced passing scores (for each test you now require no less than 145 points instead of 150).
-This change became effective in early 2016.
 Online GED testing is NOT possible, and online-obtained documents are worthless.